 Keyboard and mouse layout

 But that doesn’t work if you have dual screens.
-It also doesn’t work if you’re like me where I have dual screens and my typing preference is to have my keyboard just off-centre.
+It also doesn’t work if you’re like me where I have dual screens and my typing preference is to have my keyboard just off-center.
 I have no idea why I do that, but probably because I don’t need the numeric keypad more than maybe once or twice a week.
 Actually, just looking at my keyboard right now, I don’t need my numeric keypad at all.
 Weird that I’ve only noticed that now.

 Anyways, your keyboard should be positioned approximately 4- 5 inches from the edge of your desk.
 Your hands or wrist are never meant to touch the desk in front of your keyboard, but 99% of people I see typing in offices type in that position for at least some part of their day.